XiaoleiLiuBio/G2P/README.md

 jar: executive software
 map: map file
 qtn: qtn file
-gwas: the first gwas result file, there is a one-to-one mapping between gwas result files and columns in qtn file
+gwas: the first gwas result file, there is a one-to-one mapping between gwas result files and columns in the qtn file
 pv: column number of P values
 out: output file path
+WS: Window size, a window is considered to be identified if a positive genetic marker is detected within the window
 ```

 # Citations